Top Restaurants in Coron!

 ASHOKA INDIAN RESTAURANT

-Wash your hands frequently, especially after activities such as riding a motorbike, swimming in the sea, or touching handrails and other surfaces exposed to dirt.
-Most restaurants that meet basic standards of hygiene and comfort should provide a washbasin and hand soap for their customers.
+Wash your hands often, especially after riding motorbikes, swimming in the sea, or touching dirty handrails.
+Restaurants that meet hygiene standards usually provide washbasins and hand soap for customers.

 Street food in the calenderias of Coron is generally safe to eat; just make sure to follow basic hygiene practices before enjoying it.